 The Code addresses conflicts of interest in various parts while court cases have also provided direction.
 When a conflict of interest exists for a council member regarding a matter before the council, that council member is required to declare the conflict, decline to vote, and should not participate in any discussion of the measure.

-The state code addresses two specific items related to conflicts of interest:
+The state code addresses two specific items related to conflicts of interest and voting:

 - The vote on a measure must be computed on the basis of council members who are not disqualified by reason of a conflict of interest.
 Essentially, if a member of the council declares a conflict of interest and abstains from voting, the outcome of the vote is computed on the basis on the number of members who do not have a conflict of interest.
 (Section 380.4(2)).